Lesser yellow-headed vulture: Feeding

 The lesser yellow-headed vulture is a scavenger and subsists almost entirely on carrion.
 It will eat roadkill or the carcass of any animal, but is also known to hunt for food, especially small aquatic animals in marshes.
-It is not usually attracted to larger carcasses and may swallow live invertebates and larvae, possibly also frogs, as much as smaller items of carrion.
+It is not usually attracted to larger carcasses and may swallow live invertebrates and larvae, possibly also frogs, as much as smaller items of carrion.
 Carrion records include smallish mammals, snakes and other reptiles and, especially, rotting fish.
 It prefers fresh meat, but often cannot make the first cut into the carcass of a larger animal because its beak is not strong enough to tear into the tough hide.
 The lesser yellow-headed vulture will no longer feed on a piece of carrion once the meat is in a state of extreme decay, as it becomes contaminated with microbial toxins.
 Like other vultures, it plays an important role in its ecosystem by disposing of carrion which would otherwise be a breeding ground for disease.

 The lesser yellow-headed vulture forages using its keen eyesight to locate carrion on the ground, but also uses its sense of smell, an ability which is uncommon in the avian world.
 It locates carrion by detecting the scent of ethyl mercaptan, a gas produced by the beginnings of decay in dead animals.

 The olfactory lobe of its brain responsible for processing smells is particularly large compared to other animals.
 This characteristic of New World vultures has been used by humans: ethyl mercaptan is injected into pipelines, and engineers looking for leaks then follow the foraging vultures.

 King vultures, which lack the ability to smell carrion, follow the lesser yellow-headed vultures to carcasses, where the king vulture tears open the skin of the dead animal.
 This allows the smaller lesser yellow-headed vulture access to food, as it does not have a bill strong enough to tear the hide of larger animals.
 This is an example of mutual dependence between species.
 It is generally displaced from carcasses by both turkey vultures and king vultures, due to their larger size.